- Neat, tidy lines and proportions

 The 2018 Fiat 500X has only been crash-tested by the IIHS, which gives it relatively high marks; it offers numerous advanced active-safety features.

-The 2018 Fiat 500X hasn’t been tested at all by the NHTSA, but the IIHS gives it relatively high marks, including a Top Safety Pick designation.
+The 2018 Fiat 500X hasn’t been tested at all by the NHTSA, but the IIHS gave relatively high marks, including a Top Safety Pick designation.
 The institute gave it the best mark of “Good” on every test, including the challenging small-overlap frontal crash.
 Still, the incomplete information means the most we can give the 500X for safety is 6 out of 10 points.
 (Read more about how we rate cars.)

 This year, a rearview camera is standard on all trim levels (as is hill-start assist).
 If the optional automatic emergency braking feature is ordered, the IIHS also gives the 500X an "Advanced" rating for front crash prevention—but it’ll cost buyers $1,300 and isn’t available on the base Pop trim level.